Simulated live radio station method:

 Air core motor control method:

-At first I tried using a typical low cost stepper motor, but even with half-stepping the movement looked like a cheap watch, with very visible discrete steps for each movement.
+At first I tried using a typical low cost stepper motor, but even with half-stepping the movement looked like the second hand on a cheap watch, with very visible discrete steps for each movement.

 I am now using a tiny Simco Air Core Motor.
 An air core motor is just a magnet attached to a shaft, with two coils would around it at perpendicular angles.